esplinr/evernym-docs/Customer-Manual/README.md

 ## Support Services

 Evernym provides support from the world’s experts in Self Sovereign Identity.
 Support for each product is tailored to that product, whether it is deployed on-premise or via SaaS.
-Details of our support policies are available in the [Support Services Addendum](https://www.evernym.com/addendum-support-services/) to our customer agreement.
+Our contractual support policies are available in the [Support Services Addendum](https://www.evernym.com/addendum-support-services/) to our customer agreement.

 Some customers may choose to contract for additional services that would be handled separate from the core support offering described in this document, such as:
 * an assigned support engineer to oversee the account and verify that all support escalations are appropriately handled,